 Usually, this works fine.
-But during the financial crisis, many investors were so panicked they sold even these safe instruments to buy 100 percent guaranteed Treasury Bills.
-As a result, the hedge funds couldn't maintain their margin accounts, and were forced to sell securities at bargain-basement prices, thus worsening the stock market crash.
+But during the financial crisis, many investors were so panicked they sold even these safe instruments to buy 100% guaranteed Treasury Bills.
+As a result, the hedge funds couldn't maintain their margin accounts and were forced to sell securities at bargain-basement prices, thus worsening the stock market crash.
 They helped create the September 17, 2008 run on money markets.

 How Hedge Funds Create Asset Bubbles

 For example, say funds start buying U.S. dollars in the forex market, driving the dollar's value up a percent or two.
-Other programs pick up on the trend, and alert their analysts to buy.
-This trend can be accentuated if the computer models also pick up on supporting macro-economic trends, such as war in Ukraine, an election in Greece, and sanction on Russian oligarchs.
-The model takes all these things into account, and further alerts the analysts to sell euros and buy dollars.
+Other programs pick up on the trend and alert their analysts to buy.
+This trend can be accentuated if the computer models also pick up on supporting macro-economic trends, such as war in Ukraine, an election in Greece, and sanctions on Russian oligarchs.
+The model takes all these things into account, then alerts the analysts to sell euros and buy dollars.
 Although no one knows for certain, the dollar index did rise 15% in 2014, while the euro fell to a 12-year low.